 Phlebotomy Employment Highest in Hospitals and Surgery Centers

-In Oregon, over 90 percent of phlebotomy employment occurs in the health care and social assistance industry.
+In Oregon, 94 percent of phlebotomy employment occurs in the health care and social assistance industry.
 The phlebotomists employed in this industry are mostly found in general medical and surgical hospitals.
 Phlebotomists can also be found in medical and diagnostics laboratories and in the offices of physicians.
 Substance abuse clinics, psychiatry facilities, and scientific research centers are specialty areas where phlebotomy jobs are also present.

 Phlebotomy Rewarding for the Patient-Focused Individual

 While a person could enjoy a rich career as a phlebotomist, some eventually become supervisors or instructors.
 Other people have found that phlebotomist jobs are a stepping stone to administration jobs or a supplemental skill leading to other health-related employment areas, such as nursing.